-Antonia Prebble won a Qantas Award as the manipulative Loretta West, on Outrageous Fortune.
-Prebble began her screen career at 12 in TV's Mirror, Mirror.
-For five seasons she acted in sci-fi hit The Tribe during her school holidays.
-In 2013 her career jumped into even higher gear, with starring roles in legal thriller The Blue Rose, Witi Ihimaera culture-clash movie White Lies and bio-thriller The Cure, plus a role in Oz series Anzac Girls.
+Antonia Prebble won a Qantas Award as the manipulative Loretta West on Outrageous Fortune, before starring in prequel Westside.
+Prebble began her screen career at 12 in TV's Mirror, Mirror, and did five seasons on sci-fi hit The Tribe during her school holidays.
+From 2013 her career jumped into even higher gear, with starring roles in legal thriller The Blue Rose, Witi Ihimaera movie drama White Lies and bio-thriller The Cure, then Aussie series Anzac Girls.

 It’s literally the only thing I’ve ever wanted to do.
 When I got an agent when I was 11, I was the one who rang up the agency and said, “Can I be on your books?”
 That neatly sums up my approach.
 Antonia Prebble on acting - The Listener, 2 May 2009